MuvvalaKaran/MuvvalaKaran/README.md

 <br />
 <br />

-Hey, I am Karan, a first-year Ph.D. student in the Aerospace Engineering Dept. at CU.
+Hey, I am Karan, a Second-year Ph.D. student in the Aerospace Engineering Dept. at CU.
 I am currently working as a Research Assistant at [Aria Systems](https://www.ariasystems.group) advised by Dr. [Morteza Lahijanian](http://www.mortezalahijanian.com/).
 At ARIA Systems group I work on developing theories and algorithms that enable robots to operate safely, robustly, and efficiently in unknown and dynamic environments.
 Currently, I am working on

 - **Verifying** the safety of complex autonomous systems modeled as neural networks and certifying their behaviors using Barrier Methods for Safe Autonomy.
 - And **Synthesizing** high-level strategies for a robotic manipulator operating in the presence of a human using game-theoretic approaches to enable more human-like behavior for robots.